 - 1. Did colonial rule simply reproduce European ideas of the state in Africa? - 2.
 Was African nationalism a failure? - 3.
 Is armed violence in Africa best understood as a social phenomenon? - 4.
-Have African polities been 'disciplined' by the global economic order? - 5.
+Have African polities been 'disciplined' by the global order? - 5.
 Does engaging the world economy provide the best route out of poverty for African states? - 6.
-Is good governance and civil society development a precondition for democracy in Africa or its antithesis? - 7.
-What political mobilisation strategies by elites are the most successful in Africa? - 8.
-Are political elites responsible for the ethnicization of politics in Africa? - 9.
-Do African social movements marginalise women? - 10.
-How do African education systems shape African politics? - 11.
-Are digital communications politically emancipatory in Africa? - 12.
-Which actors in Africa stand to gain and lose the most over the 21st century?
+What political mobilisation strategies by elites are the most successful in Africa? - 7.
+Are political elites responsible for the ethnicization of politics in Africa? - 8.
+Do African social movements marginalise women? - 9.
+Is civil society development a precondition for democracy in Africa or its antithesis? - 10.
+Should foreign interventions in African conflicts cease? - 11.
+EITHER: Should African Studies strive to abolish itself?